-You may love it or hate it, but Pattaya is without doubt the overall favorite for short time trips from Bangkok.
+Pattaya is without doubt the all-time favorite for short time trips from Bangkok.
 So how to get there?

 Bangkok to Pattaya by Bus

-From the Bus Terminal in Pattaya you can hop on a shared songthaew that takes you to your hotel or Beach Road (50 Baht).
+Once you have reached there you can hop on a shared songthaew (shared pick up taxi) that takes you to your hotel or Beach Road (50 Baht).

 Bangkok to Pattaya by Minivan

-No matter which van you will take, the minivans will cost no more than 120 Baht.
-Which is quite a good deal considering that’s like a taxi ride from Downtown Bangkok to Khaosan.
+No matter which minivan you take, it will cost no more than 130 Baht.
+Which is quite a good deal considering that’s like a taxi ride from downtown Bangkok to Khaosan.
 By the way:

 Foreigners pay the same price as local Thais.

 The trip takes around two hours, obviously depending on the traffic.
 Normally the driver will ask you where in Pattaya you want to get off.
 Often, they don’t speak English.
 So you might tell him “chai hàat” (ชายหาด) for beach or “Central” (เซ็นทรัล), the popular shopping mall in the heart of the city.
-There are tons of hotels and guesthouses located near the beach and the further you walk inland, the cheaper they get.
-There are decent rooms for 600 Baht on Pattaya Sai Song road, the road that runs parallel to Beach Road.
+There are tons of hotels and guesthouses located near the beach and the further you go inland, the cheaper they get.
+There are decent rooms for 700 Baht on Second Road, which is the road that runs parallel to Beach Road.
 From there it’s a short 5-10 minute walk to the beach.

-On your way back to Bangkok minivans leave in front of the entrance of Central Festival shopping mall, on Pattaya Sai Song road.
-Tickets are 130 Baht.
-Note: Space for luggage in minivans is quite limited and if you carry more than a small backpack, they may have you pay for a second seat.
+Note: Space for luggage is quite limited in the minivans and if you carry more than a small backpack, they may have you pay for a second seat.

-Of course you can go from Bangkok to Pattaya by taxi as well, however this will set you back five or six times as much as the minivan (around 1,500-2,000 Baht).
+Of course you can go from Bangkok to Pattaya by taxi as well, however this will set you back ten to twenty times as much as the minivan (around 1,500-2,000 Baht).

-So now that you know how to get to Pattaya, check out this post if you want to know what to do in Pattaya other than hanging out in the go go bars.
+- Now that you know how to get to Pattaya, check out this post if you want to know what to do in Pattaya other than hanging out in the beer bars.